horua09/review-week-12/review-week-12.md

 ## answer 8

-yup i think the code will work, and i think that it should return a bullet pointed list of apples, bananas and oranges.
+no it wont work, to work it needs to be wraped in an element or a div

 ## answer 9